mattsemar/dsp-long-arm/readme.md

 ## Changelog

+#### v1.3.2
+Fixed issue where username shows up as altuser

+#### v1.3.1
+Update: Update to work with game version released 20-Jan-2022 (0.9.24.11187), make sure to update to CommonAPI 1.3+

 #### v1.3.0
 Removed window showing prebuild status summary since this functionality is now part of the game.
 Build helper mode now persisted between restarts.